KittehOrg/KittehIRCClientLib/docs/index.md

     private Client client;

     public void connect() {
-        ...; // Setting up this.client
+        // Set up this.client before the below line!

         this.client.getEventManager().registerEventListener(this);
     }